9566618/shadowproxy/README.md

 4. Supported Devices
    - aarch64-musl (armv8)
    - x86_64-musl
+   - x86_64-gnu
 5. Why plugins are not suggested?
    - the plugins support in shadowsocks-rust, it starts another child process to auto proxy packets. which consumes hardware resources.
 And in such case, it is recommended that using v2ray or clash directly.
 6. What is `err_cert_common_name_invalid`
-   - It caused by the ipv4 and ipv6 rotate changes.
-When it has dns cache in transparent proxy, which could be resolved as ipv6 address.
-However, the proxy server accesses the address with ipv4 outbound interface.
-It crashes.
-   - And, if it does not resolve, restart the dnsmasq to clear the dns cache.
-   - And, restart the browser or clear all caches.
+   - restart the browser or clear all caches.
 7. How to support openwrt-21
    - Check the [openwrt nftables doc](https://openwrt.org/docs/guide-user/firewall/misc/nftables)
    - opkg update && opkg install nftables kmod-nft-tproxy